syntax-scribe/syntax-scribe-docs/docs/guides/use-github-actions-to-deploy-to-github-pages.md

 ```

 **Replace** `<your-username>` with your GitHub username and `<your-repo>` with your repository name.

+In the edit_uri main = the branch you are deploying from and docs is the directory the site is in.

 ## Step 2: Create the GitHub Actions Workflow